-For those Theosophists around the world – whether associates of the United Lodge of Theosophists or anyone else – who study and promote only the original Theosophical teachings and who give no credence to the later versions of “Theosophy” from after the time of H. P. Blavatsky and William Q. Judge, this is not a matter of personal preference or likes and dislikes, as some may think, nor is it an example of a sort of religious fundamentalism or closed-minded orthodoxy.
+For those Theosophists around the world – whether associates of the United Lodge of Theosophists or anyone else – who study and promote only the original Theosophical teachings and who give no credence to the later contradictory versions of “Theosophy” from after the time of H. P. Blavatsky and William Q. Judge, this is not a matter of personal preference or likes and dislikes, as some may think, nor is it an example of a sort of religious fundamentalism or closed-minded orthodoxy.

 (1) They know that the Masters and HPB emphasised that Theosophy – the Esoteric Philosophy – is a very definite Body of Knowledge, a specific System of Teaching, and that contradictions, dilutions, and alterations are not part of it and cannot be accepted as legitimate Theosophical teaching.
 According to HPB, there is such a thing as “Pure Theosophy” and such a thing as “Pseudo-Theosophy.”

 * “Well; if in the different spheres contradictory doctrines are propounded, these doctrines cannot contain the Truth, for Truth is One, and cannot admit of diametrically opposite views.”
 (Master K.H.)

 * “Our doctrine knows no compromises.”
 (Master K.H.)

 * “We have no two beliefs or hypotheses on the same subject.”
 (H. P. Blavatsky, “The Key to Theosophy” p.
 87)